ozcodes/rhel5-python26/README.md

 Get the epel-release-5-4.noarch.rpm from fedora archives at: https://archive.fedoraproject.org/pub/archive/epel/5/x86_64/epel-release-5-4.noarch.rpm

-Place the file in the root directory of the machine Start install.sh script
+Place the file in the root directory of the machine and run the install.sh script

 Additional info
 ---------------